Pipe Sizing and Flow Calculation Software

 |45° long radius bend||10|

 This data is for illustration only and is not intended to be complete.
-Comprehensive tables of data are available on the internet and in many piping texts.
+Comprehensive tables of Equivalent Length Values for steel and plastic pipe are available in another of our articles.

 Note that this fortuitous situation of having a constant Le/D for all sizes does not apply to some fittings such as entrances and exits, and to fittings such as changes in diameter and orifices - both of which involve more than one bore size.